Marshall-Rust/Code-Refactor-clean-up/README.md

 all of this was inside the other folder.
-I guess i didn't have it added here? and for the CSS file comments i added them here so it wouldnt clog up the css
+I guess i didn't have it added here?
+"Homework Review" and for the CSS file comments i added them here so it wouldnt clog up the css